 If you've noticed a red flush to your cheeks, visible blood vessels on your skin, or visible red blood vessels that branch across your face, you could be suffering from rosacea (pronounced roh-ZAY-sha), a common skin ailment that, according to the National Rosacea Society, affects over 16 million Americans.
 Rosacea mostly affects people over the age of 30 and can be controlled with topical treatments or laser treatments.
 It's not life-threatening and many people have it (including former President Bill Clinton and Prince William).
 Here, we run down the basics.

 The causes of rosacea are unknown, but several theories abound, including sun damage, blood vessels too near the skin's surface, and ethnicity.
-Research shows that rosacea mainly affects people of both sexes over the age of 30, as well as people with fair skin.
-People of Irish or English descent may be more susceptible to rosacea.
+Research shows that rosacea mainly affects people of both sexes over the age of 30, as well as people with fair skin of Northern and Eastern European descent.
 Because rosacea is a somewhat mysterious ailment, not many people are aware of it or know they have it.

 Signs and Symptoms

 Ruddiness, redness to cheeks, chin, and forehead are common symptoms of rosacea.
 The redness may come and go and although it appears mostly on the face, it can also show up on the neck, ears, and chest.
 There are several subtypes of rosacea.
 In the early stages, cheeks easily flush or appear constantly sunburned.
 Visible blood vessels may develop on the skin.